-Despite the challenges that the coronavirus pandemic has presented for in-person experiential learning, English communications majors Anna Cloherty and Isabel Thornton completed incredible remote internships last fall.
+Despite the challenges that the COVID-19 pandemic presented for in-person experiential learning, English communications majors Anna Cloherty and Isabel Thornton completed incredible remote internships last fall.

 Both students interned with Seaside Sustainability, a Massachusetts-based nonprofit organization whose mission is to protect and restore coastal waters through education and action.
 Seaside Sustainability organizes project-based learning opportunities so that interns can educate themselves around environmental issues while working towards a more sustainable future.

 A Massachusetts native, Cloherty said that the local aspect of the internship was amazing, even though it was a remote experience.
 “The ocean and beaches are something that are really important to me,” she added.
 “This internship gave me the opportunity to give back to the community that I had the pleasure of growing up in.”